carpiediem/maokun-explorer/README.md

 - `npm test` to run the test suite with jest
 - `npm run build` to build a static site for deployment

-There is also a custom command to update data files from a spreadhsheet on Google Docs:
+There is also a custom command to update data files from a spreadsheet on Google Docs:

 - `npm run geojson`